 The second best 35mm film camera for beginners is the Olympus OM10.

 Another great option for an SLR film camera is the Olympus OM10.
-Comparable to other film cameras of its time, the Olympus is equipped with a built-in light meter that allows you to fully control your exposure, ISO and shutter speed for manual shooters.
-Even in the instance where your battery dies, the camera can still be used and functions properly – you will just need to manually determine your own lighting situation.
+Comparable to other film cameras of its time, the Olympus has a built-in light meter that allows you to fully control your exposure, ISO and shutter speed for manual shooters.
+Even in the instance where your battery dies, the camera still functions properly.
+But, you will just need to manually determine your own lighting situation.
 The Olympus is also compatible with Zuiko lenses, which are known to produce crisp, high-quality images.

 The third best 35mm film camera for beginners is the Contax TVS.